chelseadole/write-me/docs/installation.rst

 Prerequisites
 ==============

-To use writeme, you must have:
+To use write-me, you must have:

  - `Python <https://www.python.org/>`_
  - `Pip <https://pip.pypa.io/en/stable/>`_